CS257-F23/team-project-d/proposal.md

 We plan on meeting in Evans and the length of meeting will depend at what point we are at in regards to the work we need to get done and how much has been completed independently.

 What roles will members take on in your meetings?
 Is someone responsible for setting agendas, taking notes, facilitating discussions, etc?
-We will start by having relatively equal roles and seeing if anybody learns more towards one certain role.
+We will start by having relatively equal roles and seeing if anybody leans more towards one certain role.
+Ella will send the text to decide when we are meeting and if people need a reminder, Katherine will facilitate discussions and bringing our questions to office hours, and Evelyn will work on taking notes in the commit sections of github so we are all on the same page.

 How will you communicate with each other?
 We will communicate by texting in a group chat.